samirak93/iCXMedia_DS/readme.md

 Based on the available features, some of the questions that can be answered from the project are:
 - Would it be possible to cluster children and compare how similar (distance) they're to each other?
-- Can we identify groups of similar children and provide them similar healthcare/treatment?
+- Can we identify groups of similar children and provide them similar healthcare/treatment in future?
 - Identify children who should belong to a different group than the one they're currently in?
 - Identify children who might face potential problems in future.
 - Identify the factors that are unique to each cluster or sub-groups.